Pietot/Winlorant/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Finally, just create a folder name `json` in `src/`

 That's all!
 Now you can use the website and modify it as you want!

+5 - Privacy Policy

+The website is not uploaded yet, so there is no privacy policy for now.